Arttuv/arttuv-website/content/post/nielsen-web-ux-2016-vs-2004.md

 		* Small pleasure is desirable.
 	* There are sites with minimal content that have designed to look good and there are sites that have way too much content visible.
 Confusing views with too much content cause negative emotions.
 * Causes of User Failure
-	* Findability was the biggest cause with 60% share and search the second biggest with 12%.
-Getting where you need to be in the website is the biggest problem.
+	* **Findability was the biggest cause of failure with 60% share and search the second biggest with 12%.
+Getting where you need to be in the website is the biggest problem.**
 		* Alphabetical listings are not good.
 		* Information design is vital.
 		* Banner blindness, people don’t see buttons or links that look like advertising banners.